ForestMars/fanneru/README.md

 -   **Languages**: Python for control logic, Bash for setup scripts.
 -   **Future Plans**: Transition to physical drones with a flight controller (e.g., Pixhawk) and RF modules (e.g., NRF24L01).

-We\'re excited to have you contribute, whether you\'re a beginner or pro!
-Let\'s build something cool together.

 ## Prerequisites